johannesnoordanus/gcode2image/README.md

 *gcode2image* can be used alongside *grblhud*, *image2gcode* and *svg2gcode* for a commandline driven workflow. (https://github.com/johannesnoordanus/.)

+Please consider supporting me, so I can make this application better and add new functionality to it: <http://paypal.me/johannesnoordanus/5,00>

 ### Install:
 Depends on python libraries numpy, PIL and skimage.
 *pip install* takes care of that.